 At the regional scale, apart from the earlier work of Desbruyeres et al., (2000), there have been few studies on the differences between vent fauna at different localities along the MAR.
 As for all the benthic habitats along the MAR, the megafauna is the best studied group at hydrothermally active hard substrata.
 This is in part because they can be studied more readily through imagery, whereas macrofauna are often too small to be reliably identified using imagery alone.
 Whilst some macrofauna, such as certain polychaetes and gastropods may be identifiable from imagery, abundances of these taxa generated from imagery are often considerably lower than abundances generated from physical samples (Cuvelier et al., 2012).
-Some macrofaunal taxa which were identifiable from imagery, including smaller polychaetes and gastropods, ostracods, actinids, halacarids, nematodes, copepods, tanaids and amphipods (Cuvelier et al., 2012).
+Some macrofaunal taxa which were identifiable from physical samples at the Eiffel Tower in the Lucky Strike vent field were not recorded from imagery, including smaller polychaetes and gastropods, pycnogonids, ostracods, actinids, halacarids, nematodes, copepods, tanaids and amphipods (Cuvelier et al., 2012).
 Considering that many biogeographical analyses are based on the megafauna and larger macrofauna visible from imagery, some of these analyses may not capture the regional differences in distribution of the smaller size-class fauna.